codedim/AMPchat/README.md

 * If there are many messages in the chat, the user can be able to see them all by scrolling them from the bottom up;
-* When the user scrolls the messages up, they must be downloaded from server in parts, there is no need to download a huge list of messages at once;
+* When the user scrolls the messages up, they must be downloaded from server part by part, there is no need to download a huge list of messages at once;

 **Additional features:**